apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>credential template used for creating a connection credential</p>
+<p>Defines the credential template used to create a connection credential.</p>
 </td>
 </tr>
 <tr>